 1. Launch a new vision, not a new platform

 A new software platform doesn’t inspire engagement.
-An exciting new commitment to community and to your employees, rooted in your corporate culture and value does.
+An exciting new commitment to community and to your employees, rooted in your corporate culture and values does.
 The platform needs to be positioned as a means to fulfilling that community engagement vision.
 The experience of the companies surveyed indicate some value in tying the platform launch to a new initiative or event for momentum, taking care to focus messaging on the bigger vision, not the single moment.
 For example, two companies surveyed tied their respective giving and volunteering platform launches to the kickoff of their United Way donation campaigns.
 Both then struggled to change employee perception that the platform was only a United Way campaign tool.
 The platforms also remain mainly associated with giving, not volunteering – a perception both companies are finding difficult to undo.

 2. Get managers on board